jpooksy/NBA_Data_Modeling/README.md

 ## Data Storage

 Use SnowSQL to store data as tables in Snowflake.
-You can reference the code in the `setup_Snowflake_database_with_SnowSQL` folder or follow along with [Phil Dakin's excellent SnowSQL tutorial](https://medium.com/@philipdakin/dbt-snowflake-basic-model-setup-845122814178).
+You can reference the code in the `setup_Snowflake_database_with_SnowSQL` file or follow along with [Phil Dakin's excellent SnowSQL tutorial](https://medium.com/@philipdakin/dbt-snowflake-basic-model-setup-845122814178).